 I think you have started a blog so do tell us about it!

-Yes it’s called Minford.
-It’s an interiors and lifestyle journal for grown ups and their minis.
-People often find it difficult to make interiors decisions so I try to distill my years of experience into practical advice and inspiration.
+Yes, it’s called Minford.
+It’s an interiors and lifestyle journal for grown-ups and their minis.
+People often find it difficult to make interiors decisions so I try to distil my years of experience into practical advice and inspiration.
 And I show you where to shop the best pieces.
 I kept seeing amazing fashion blogs but there didn’t seem to be so many vibrant interior ones.
 I’m really enjoying it.